tensorlakeai/indexify/docs/docs/getting_started.md

 ### Understanding Indexify Components

-These components which you will touch while working through the example:
+Here are components which you will touch while working through the example:

 1. **Indexify Server**: The central coordinator and data ingestion API.
 2. **Extractors**: Specialized workers designed to perform specific data processing tasks (e.g., embedding data, generating summaries, or extracting features from unstructured data).
 3. **Extraction Graph**: A declarative YAML file that chains together extractors into a complex pipeline.

 The directory structure of our project, will look like this